PRATIKVAGHASIYA8124/MAD-Project/README.md

 # A simplified Real Movie Booking App 🎬 🍿 - Built with Flutter, Clean Template, BLoC, REST API, Firebase Auth, and Unit-Tests.

-> I’ve open-sourced this project to showcase some of my skills and to help early-career Flutter developers grow in their career.
+> I've open-sourced this project to showcase some of my skills and to help early-career Flutter developers grow in their career.
 >
 > Like ["Nezha: Birth Of The Demon Child"](https://www.youtube.com/watch?v=xdOgym7MLAU), I believe that for those just starting out in Flutter, completing this project might be a challenge.
-However, once you get through it, you’ll either succeed and grow stronger.
+However, once you get through it, you'll either succeed and grow stronger.
 (Không thành công cũng thành nhân) (失败也是成功)
 >
-> I’ll also support so feel free to start with new issue if you have difficulty because I know it’s not as easy for everyone. :muscle:
+> I'll also support so feel free to start with new issue if you have difficulty because I know it's not as easy for everyone. :muscle:

 ## Happy new year 2025 🎉

 2025 kicks off with AI evolving at an incredible pace, but also brings a wave of layoffs in the IT industry.
-Don’t be too afraid!
+Don't be too afraid!
 This is not the end—stay patient, keep learning, and wait for the right moment.

 And what could be better than starting a new project to kick off the year?